lasigeBioTM/BENT/README.rst

 * OS based on Ubuntu/Debian
 * `Conda <https://docs.conda.io/en/latest/>`__ environment
 * Python>=3.7
-* 22 GB free space
+* 22 GB free space (if you use all available knowlegde bases for NEL)

 .. note::